hpc/mpifileutils/doc/markdown/dwalk.1.md

 name,user,group,uid,gid,atime,mtime,ctime,size

-A field name can be preceded with '-' to sort in reverse order.
+A field name can be preceded with '-' to sort by that field in reverse order.

+A lexicographic sort is executed if more than one field is given.

 # EXAMPLES